Fundaciongrupoal/copyrightly.io/README.md

 ```

 Finally, the *Manifestations* contract uses the *ExpirableLib* library and extends the *Evidencable* contract,
-both detailed in specific subsection below.
+both detailed in a specific subsection below.

-*ExpirableLib* makes it possible to overwrite manifestations that have not received any authorship evidence before
+*ExpirableLib* makes it possible to overwrite manifestations that have not received any authorship evidence before an
-an expiry time.
+expiry time.
 The following tests validate that a manifestation can be re-registered after it has expired,
 but only if it hasn't received any authorship evidence.

-To do so, a new version of the Manifestations contract just for testing is deployed with a time to expiry of just 2 seconds.
+To do so, a new version of the Manifestations contract just for testing is deployed with a "time to expiry" of just 2 seconds.
 The tests check that re-registration is possible just after more than 2 seconds, but just if no evidence has been added.

 [manifestations_expirable.test.js](test/manifestations_expirable.test.js)